setl4/setl4/README.md

     map in a standard order.
 For example, if _s_ is a set with the elements 'a', 'b' and 'c', then _show(s)_ yields `set 'a' 'b' 'c' }`, not `set 'b' 'c' 'a' }`.
- ## Show

-    The function _show_ writes out the value of a SETL4 object in a readable form.
-Objects are shown in the order defined by the function _sorter.

  ## SETL4  Operator Symbols

     SETL4 provides the following operator symbols: